JaxomUK/Lockdown-WPAdmin/readme.txt

 * Localizing all the strings.

 == 2.4 ==
-* Fixing Issues with the latest WordpRess version
+* Fixing Issues with the latest WordPress version